styletronix/PlanetCNC_CNC1/README.md

 For more than 2 Years in production environment, I can recommend to use the Planet CNC Controller, Wireless Handwheel and also the TNGv2 Software.

-## The most important things I lerned are this:
+# The most important things I had to learn:

 1. Use Opto isolators for in and output.
 Those from Planet CNC or if you prefere a more industrial style, you may use solid state relais like this one: https://int.rsdelivers.com/product/rs-pro/rs-pro-solid-state-interface-relay-din-rail-mount/9054277